-They’ve become a Fall wardrobe staple – the ankle boot.
+They’ve become a footwear staple – the ankle boot.

 Where should the pant hem hit?
 Do I cuff the hem or not?
 Can I wear them with skirts?